 Schisler focuses on protein quality control within the heart.
 Every week, he says, heart cells produce an entirely new set of proteins that allow it to beat consistently.
 When these proteins stop working and begin to accumulate, heart failure occurs.

-A similar thing can happen with proteins in the brain, which lead to diseases like Parkinson’s, amyotrophic lateral sclerosis (ALS), Huntington’s, frontal temporal dementia, and Alzheimer’s.
+A similar thing can happen with proteins in the brain, which leads to diseases like Parkinson’s, amyotrophic lateral sclerosis (ALS), Huntington’s, frontal temporal dementia, and Alzheimer’s.
 Cohen has spent the past decade trying to understand why proteins aggregate.
 Specifically, he focuses on a protein called tau, which is abundant in neurons.

 “The field generally thinks if you prevent these proteins from clumping, you’ll cure all these diseases,” Cohen says.
 “So if you can prevent tau from forming, you would probably prevent the cognitive impairment in Alzheimer’s disease.”

 But how can tau be prevented from forming?
 Cohen and Schisler may have a solution — one they’ve been dreaming up since first meeting in 2015.
 That dream is now on its way to becoming reality thanks to a $3.1 million grant that they received from the National Institute on Aging in early 2019.

 When a brain loses neurons, it’s most likely because of failed tau proteins, according to Cohen.
 Since 2010, he’s experimented with how different enzymes modify tau, in search of one to stop it from misfolding and forming piles upon piles of dirty laundry in the brain.

 “I always joke that he’s, like, in ‘The Matrix’ looking at all these things sprinkling down the screen and it’s tau modifications,” says Schisler, chuckling.